-Requirement 6 of GSR Part 5 [4]: Interdependences
+Requirement 6 (GSR Part 5, Ref.
+[4]): Interdependences

-"Interdependences among all steps in the predisposal management of radioactive waste, as well as the impact of the anticipated disposal option, shall be appropriately taken into account."
+Interdependences among all steps in the predisposal management of radioactive waste, as well as the impact of the anticipated disposal option, shall be appropriately taken into account.

-4.4.
-Interdependences exist among all steps in the management of radioactive waste, from the generation of the waste up to its disposal, discharge or clearance from regulatory control.
+4.4 Interdependences exist among all steps in the management of radioactive waste, from the generation of the waste up to its disposal, discharge or clearance from regulatory control.
 Planning should be carried out in advance for all the various steps so that a balanced approach to safety is taken in the overall waste management programme and conflicts between the safety requirements and the operational requirements are avoided.
 There are various alternatives for each step in the management of radioactive waste.
 For example, treatment and conditioning options are influenced by the established or anticipated acceptance criteria for storage and disposal.
 At all times, due consideration should also be given to the interdependence between safety and environmental protection as described in Section 2.

-- 4.5.
-The following aspects in particular should be addressed: - (a) The identification of interfaces between each step and the definition of the responsibilities of the various organizations involved; - (b) The establishment of acceptance criteria and the confirmation of conformance with the acceptance criteria.
+4.5 The following aspects in particular should be addressed:

+- (a) The identification of interfaces between each step and the definition of the responsibilities of the various organizations involved; - (b) The establishment of acceptance criteria and the confirmation of conformance with the acceptance criteria.

-4.6.
-Compliance of the waste packages with the waste acceptance criteria for the chosen disposal option (or next step of the waste management process) should be demonstrated; however, if a disposal option has not been identified, reasonable assumptions should be made about the likely disposal options, including likely waste acceptance criteria, and these should be set down clearly.
+4.6 Compliance of the waste packages with the waste acceptance criteria for the chosen disposal option (or next step of the waste management process) should be demonstrated; however, in the case that a disposal option has not been identified, reasonable assumptions should be made about the likely disposal options, including likely waste acceptance criteria, and these should be set down clearly.

-4.7.
-For many programmes for the predisposal management of radioactive waste, decisions have to be made before the waste acceptance criteria for disposal are finalized.
+4.7 For many programmes for the predisposal management of radioactive waste, decisions have to be made before the waste acceptance criteria for disposal are finalized.
 Decisions on the predisposal management of radioactive waste should be made and implemented so as ultimately to ensure compliance with the waste acceptance criteria for the selected or anticipated disposal option.
 In addition, in the design and preparation of waste packages for the disposal of radioactive waste, consideration should be given to the suitability of the packages for transport and storage, including for possible retrieval, and to their suitability for handling and emplacement in a disposal facility on the basis of the anticipated waste acceptance criteria.

-4.8.
-Given that disposal is the final step in the management of radioactive waste that cannot be otherwise cleared from regulatory control, discharged or reused, the selected or anticipated disposal option also needs to be taken into account when any other radioactive waste management activity is being considered.
-However, in many States, disposal facilities are not yet available in general or are available only for specific types of waste.
-In this case, proper determination and documentation of the characteristics of the waste form and the waste container should be ensured to provide data for future decisions.
+4.8 Given that disposal is the final step in the management of radioactive waste that cannot be otherwise cleared from regulatory control, discharged or reused, the selected or anticipated disposal option also needs to be taken into account when any other radioactive waste management activity is being considered.
+However, in many States disposal facilities are not yet available in general or are available only for specific types of waste.
+In this case, proper determination and documentation of the characteristics of waste form and waste container should be ensured to provide data for future decisions.
 Independent of the availability of a disposal facility, all radioactive waste arisings are required to be managed.
-This means that decisions need to be taken on the waste forms to be produced and the waste containers to be used.
-Such decisions will have to be taken before all radioactive waste management activities are finally established.
+This means that decisions on waste forms and waste containers will have to be taken before all radioactive waste management activities are finally established.

-4.9.
-If no disposal facility is yet available or no future disposal facility has yet been defined, then an interim position should be taken such that either options are not prematurely excluded from consideration or all practicable steps will be taken to prepare the waste for the most probable disposal option.
-The interdependences between the waste generator, the predisposal radioactive waste management facility and the (existing or anticipated) disposal facility should also be defined.
+4.9 If there is no disposal facility yet available or defined, then an interim position should be taken such that either options are not foreclosed or that all practicable steps will be taken to prepare waste for the anticipated disposal option.
+The interdependences between the waste generator, the radioactive waste management facility and the (existing or anticipated) disposal facility should also be defined.